Skip to content

 Admission: Free with Museum Admission

-Step into Jane Austen’s world through the unexpected lens of East Asia.
-During Jane Austen Festival Week, discover how East and Southeast Asian art and culture shaped daily life in Georgian Britain from tea rituals to porcelain prestige with a unique tour that connects Bath to East Asia.
-Celebrate Jane Austen’s 250th anniversary at the (… continued)
+The MEAA celebrates Jane Austen 250 with a mini-tour connecting the Museum’s collection with Jane Austen and the Regency world of Bath.
+For Jane Austen’s birthday, discover how East and Southeast Asian art and culture shaped daily life in Georgian Britain from tea rituals to porcelain prestige with a unique tour that connects Bath to East Asia.
+Learn (… continued)

 Location: Museum Galleries